We have put together the following tips to help you to manage your money.

 Get a discount

 Look out for deals, such as special offer haircuts and take advantage of money off vouchers, BOGOFs (buy one get one free) offers and student deals in restaurants or at the cinema.
 Use your NUS card to get money off at your favourite retailers.
-National and regional offers are listed on student-focused discount websites like Student Beans.
+National and regional offers are listed on student-focused discount websites like Student Beans and Unidays.

 Save on travel